KtodaZ/RateMySierra/README.md

 # RateMySierra
+This extension was taken offline after an angry letter from RateMyProfessor.
+But I learned a lot and am happy to share this code here.

 ## About
 RateMySierra helps Sierra College students choose their teachers by showing inline teacher ratings and provides links to the RateMyProfessor website.